 - Check often for CSUN correspondence sent to your CSUN email box, by regular mail, and in myNorthridge (My Announcements).

-- Send the $55 application fee, or request an application fee waiver (.pdf).
+- Send the $55 application fee, or request a fee waiver using the appropriate form:

 - Send us your test scores and official transcripts (see below).